-2.4 Minimum Revenue Provision (MRP) Policy Statement
+2.6 Minimum Revenue Provision (MRP) Policy Statement

-- 2.4.2 The Council is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision MRP), although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision VRP).
-The MRP is the capital repayment of any borrowing. - 2.4.3 DLUHC regulations have been issued which require the full Council to approve an MRP Statement in advance of each year.
-A variety of options are provided to councils, so long as there is a prudent provision.
-The Council is recommended to approve the following MRP Statement: - 2.5.3 For capital expenditure incurred before 1 April 2008 or which in the future will be Supported Capital Expenditure, the MRP policy will be: - Based on CFR MRP will be based on the CFR. - 2.5.4 This option provides for an approximate 4% reduction in the borrowing need (CFR) each year.
+- 2.6.1 Under Regulation 27 of the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, where the Council has financed capital expenditure by borrowing it is required to make a provision each year through a revenue charge (MRP).
+The MRP is the capital repayment of any borrowing. - 2.6.2 The Council is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits.
+The MRP Guidance (2018) gives four ready-made options for calculating MRP, but the Authority can use any other reasonable basis that it can justify as prudent. - 2.6.3 For capital expenditure incurred before 1 April 2008 or which in the future will be Supported Capital Expenditure, the MRP policy will be: - Based on CFR MRP will be based on the CFR. - 2.6.3 This option provides for an approximate 4% reduction in the borrowing need (CFR) each year.